 AI and Intellectual Property: Who Owns an Invention Made by a Machine?

-Current Legal Position: Humans, Not Machines
+The Legal Landscape: Humans, Not Machines

 The Standard: “Significant Human Contribution”